Resources Related to General Support for Older Adults and their Families

 The Age-Friendly Communities Canada Hub is an initiative of the Canadian Association on Gerontology to bring together those interested in age-friendly communities in Canada.
 They are a resource center to promote age-friendly communities by encouraging the exchange of knowledge within age-friendly communities, connecting interested stakeholders, and promoting the generating of new research, practice and policy partnerships and initiatives.

-Released by the Alberta Government, this guide provides information and referrals to governmental programs directed at seniors.
+Released by the Alberta Government, this guide provides information and referrals to governmental programs directed at older adults.
 The guide includes general information, as well as information on housing, health services, helping agencies, income support programs, protection, transportation, and recreation.

 The Alberta Supports is an eligibility estimator, a tool to help determine if you are potentially eligible for social-based assistance services.
 By answering a questionnaire, this service can help connect you to supportive assistance services, and estimate when these services will be available to you.

-If you are a senior whose is experiencing abuse, or suspect that a senior you know is being abuse, you can call the Senior Abuse Helpline.
+If you are an older adult who is experiencing abuse, or suspect that an older adult you know is being abuse, you can call the Senior Abuse Helpline.
 This supportive listening line, are open 24 hours a day, 7 days a week, with highly trained and responsive listeners who provide support, referrals and crisis intervention.

 The purpose of this site is to provide the information or links to information that consumers need to make informed and responsible choices.